guettli/n-days-later-method/README.md

 # Step2: Act

 Case1: If you can handle this message in less than five minutes, then do it now.
 Mark the message as "done".
-It should be possible to do this without moving the fingers from the keyboard to the mouse.
+It should be possible to do mark the message as "done" without moving the fingers from the keyboard to the mouse.
 The keyboard shortcut should be easy since you will use it often.
 Goto Step1.

 Case2: You need more information to handle this message?
 Ask for more info.
-If the content/topics changes, then please create a new mail.
+If the content/topics changes, then please create a new message.

 You replied and asked for information.
 What now?
 We are all just humans.
 Your question will likely get lost because the other person is very busy.
-This means we need a way to resubmit the current message n days later (in short "+N").
+This means we need a way to resubmit the current message n days (in short "+N").
 It depends on the context of how long.
 Maybe +3.
 This means: put this message to hold and the system should resubmit this message three days later.
 If today is Monday, then on Thursday should be automatically back in your inbox.
+Then you can check if you receieved the answer you asked for.
 Details for the +N spec are below.
 Now take next mail and goto Step1

-Case3: This is unimportant information?
+Case3: This message is unimportant information?
 Delete it.
 Is there a way to avoid this in the future?
 (For example: unsubscribe from a useless newsletter).
 Again: Deleting should be possible without moving the fingers from the keyboard to the mouse.
 Take the next mail and goto Step1.

 Case4: A telephone call is needed.
 Do it.
 Then write some notes of this conversation into the message.
-Then mark the message as "done" or +N.
+Then mark the message as "done" or +N. The Gmail plugin [simple notes](https://chrome.google.com/webstore/detail/simple-gmail-notes/jfjkcbkgjohminidbpendlodpfacgmlm) is very handy to attach notes to emails.

 Case5: You are unsure what to do.
 No problem, let's think about this again next week: +7.
 If it can't wait that long, then think about this again tomorrow: +1.
 If it was important, but not urgent, then +30 helps to think about this again in one month.